Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/SdbCollection/createLobID_en.md

     Create a lob ID by Time, the minimum precision is second.
 The valid format of Time is:"YYYY-MM-DD-HH.mm.ss", example:"2019-08-01-12.00.00".

-* When no parameter is specified, Lob ID will be created by the Timestamp in server side.
+* When no parameter is specified, Lob ID will be created by the Time in server side.

 ##RETURN VALUE##